“Vote as if your life depends on it, because it does.”

 You will receive instructions for completing and returning your absentee ballot.
 Follow the instructions carefully.
 You will need to include a signature from a witness with your ballot.
 If you received your ballot by mail, postage and an envelope is included with it, otherwise you supply your own.
-Complete the ballot and envelope following instructions; if left incomplete or incorrectly filled out, you will need to go to your clerk's office to fix it before your vote can be counted.
-Your absentee ballot must be returned to the clerk in time to be delivered to the polling place no later than 8:00 pm election day.
+Complete the ballot and envelope following instructions; if left incomplete or incorrectly filled out, you will need to go to your clerk’s office to fix it before your vote can be counted.
+Your absentee ballot must be postmarked by election day.

 Go to myvote.wi.gov to find your polling place.
 Finding transportation to the polls on election days can be a huge barrier for people who cannot, or choose not to, drive a vehicle.
 Here are some ideas from the Wisconsin Disability Vote Coalition to help you overcome this barrier.